REXPACO ASDI: Joint unmixing and deconvolution of the circumstellar environment by angular and spectral differential imaging: Statistical model of the nuisance

-From the expressions in Proposition \ref{prop:MLE}, it is not possible to derive a closed-form expression of each parameter that does not depend on other parameters.
+From the expressions in Eqs. (\ref{eq:MLE_mu})-(\ref{eq:MLE_Cspat}), it is not possible to derive a closed-form expression of each parameter that does not also depend on other parameters (i.e., estimators (\ref{eq:MLE_mu})-(\ref{eq:MLE_Cspat}) are interdependent).
 Yet, these formulae can be applied alternately until convergence, a method called \emph{flip-flop} in \cite{lu2005likelihood} where a faster convergence is reported compared to maximizing the log-likelihood using an iterative optimization algorithm (Newton's method).

-Figure \ref{fig:covmat} illustrates the spatial and spectral covariance matrices estimated from an ASDI dataset captured at the VLT, in Chile.
-These matrices are computed from patches extracted at the center of the four regions of the field of view indicated by color boxes in Fig.\ref{fig:data}(a).
-To compare matrices with very different variances, we normalized each covariance $\text{Cov[a,b]}$ by $\sqrt{\text{Cov[a,a]}\text{Cov[b,b]}}$, i.e., we show the correlation coefficients.
+Figure \ref{fig:covmat} illustrates the spatial and spectral covariance matrices estimated under this model from an ASDI dataset of the VLT/SPHERE-IFS instrument.
+MLEs of the spatial and spectral correlation matrices were computed with the flip-flop method for the four regions of interest indicated by small colored squares in Fig. \ref{fig:data}(a).
+To compare matrices with very different variances, we normalized each covariance $\text{Cov[a,b]}$ by $\sqrt{\text{Cov[a,a]}\text{Cov[b,b]}}$, i.e. we show the correlation coefficients.
 Due to the vectorization of 2D spatial patches, the spatial correlations display a blocky structure.
 The spatial correlations within a patch globally decrease with the 2D distance between pixels.
 They are stronger in the area (a) which is the closest to the star.
 Spectral correlations are also much stronger close to the star.
-As can be observed in Fig.\ref{fig:data}(a), after the scaling transform applied in the pre-processing step, regions far from the star are not seen at the longest wavelengths.
-The size of multi-spectral patches extracted in these regions is reduced from $KL$ to $KL_{\text{eff}}$ pixels (with $L_{\text{eff}}<L$ the effective number of wavelengths seen at location $n$) and the size of the spectral covariance matrix $\widetilde{\M C}_n^{\mathrm{spec}}$ is reduced accordingly, from $L\times L$ to $L_{\text{eff}}\times L_{\text{eff}}$.
+As can be observed in Fig. \ref{fig:data}(a), after the scaling transform applied in the pre-processing step, regions far from the star are not seen at the longest wavelengths.
+The size of multi-spectral patches extracted in these regions is reduced from $KL$ to $KL_{\text{eff}}$ pixels (with $L_{\text{eff}}<L$ the effective number of wavelengths seen at location $n$) and the size of the spectral covariance matrix $\widehat{\M C}_n^\spec$ is reduced accordingly, from $L\times L$ to $L_{\text{eff}}\times L_{\text{eff}}$.